Implementation

 Requirements

-Before starting implementation you should have completed Installation of the MPP (Mea Push Provisioning) SDK.
+Before starting implementation, you should have completed the Installation of the MPP (Mea Push Provisioning) SDK.

 Main Interface